mendix/docs/content/refguide/native-styling-refguide.md

 For more information on creating your own classes, see the [Creating Your Own Classes](/howto/mobile/how-to-use-native-styling#creating-your-own-classes) section in *Style Your Mendix Native Mobile App*.
 That document also shows how to use custom classes as design properties.

-## 3  Data Widgets {#understanding-data-widgets}
+## 3  Data Containers {#understanding-data-widgets}

-Data widgets are essential to many Mendix apps.
+Data containers are essential to many Mendix apps.
 These widgets will allow your users to create and handle data objects, and can be customized to fit your app’s needs.

 ### 3.1 Data View Widget